RedisLabs/redislabs-docs/content/platforms/kubernetes/_index.md

 <!-- Add image -->

-_Note: By the way, If you are a commandline kind of person, here is how you can simplify the three screen above into 2 simple lines;_
+_Note: By the way, If you are a command line kind of person, here is how you can simplify the three screens above into two simple lines;_

     gcloud container clusters create cluster-1 --num-nodes=3 -m n1-standard-2